 I am looking to buy a Karastan Gaviota coast textured carpet for a large playroom, hallway and two bedrooms.
 There will be a lot of traffic in the playroom.
 It is a Stainmaster ultra life with Tactesse.
 It does not seem very dense, as I can see the matting when I separate the fibers.
 It does not tell the fiber density or number of twists.
 It's about $5 per sq. ft.

 I do not recommend the Tactesse fiber for you, or any soft nylon style.
 You have too much foot traffic.
-I think you should go with a standard nylon frieze instead.
+I think you should go with a standard nylon textured plush or frieze style instead.
 A frieze style is tried and tested to be a durable long lasting carpet.
 Learn more about Carpet Styles

 I really need your help.
 I buying 80 yards of carpet for our beach house